mr-karan/notion-weightbot/README.md

 ### Docker

-- After cloning the repo you can use `make docker-build-${ARCH}` which will produce the docker image based on the arch of the machine you're running it on.
+- After cloning the repo you can use `make build-docker-${ARCH}` which will produce the docker image based on the arch of the machine you're running it on.

 Currently supported archs are:
 - `amd64`